 Each year I teach a variety of permaculture courses at different venues and events around the country (and sometimes overseas).
 The courses listed below happen at around the same time each year, just click on the headings to learn more about them.
 I also teach on the Schumacher College Sustainable Horticulture course in Devon and a residential Permaculture Design Course at High Heathercombe Centre on Dartmoor in March/April.
 You can find out more about these by clicking the links and contacting the venue.

-A full certified design course running over 12 weeks in Totnes.
+Each year we run a fully certified design course running over 12 weeks in Totnes.
 The classroom sessions will be on wednesday evenings from 6.45 – 9.15pm and outdoor sessions will be held on 3 weekends.
 These will include a visit to Martin Crawford’s forest garden in Dartington, a Transition Town Tour of Totnes and practical design work.
 This course is designed to deliver the complete PDC experience to those whose life commitments or budget make a residential course unfeasible.

 17th – 18th March 2018